troycomi/reportseff/README.md

 are displayed.
 - From current directory.
 If no argument is supplied, `reportseff` will attempt to find slurm output files in the current directory as described above.
+If a user is provided, instead `reportseff` will show recent jobs for that user.
+If only `since` is set, all recent jobs for all users will be shown (if allowed).
 - Supplying a directory as a single argument will override the current directory to check for slurm outputs.

 ### Options

-- --color/--no-color: Force color output or not.
+- `--color/--no-color`: Force color output or not.
 By default, will force color output.
 With the no-color flag, click will strip color codes for everything besides stdout.
-- --modified-sort: Instead of sorting by filename/jobid, sort by last modification time of the slurm output file.
+- `--modified-sort`: Instead of sorting by filename/jobid, sort by last modification time of the slurm output file.
-- --debug: Write sacct result to stderr.
+- `--debug`: Write sacct result to stderr.
-- --user: Ignore job arguments and instead query sacct with provided user.
+- `--user/-u`: Ignore job arguments and instead query sacct with provided user.
   Returns all jobs from the last week.
-- --state: Output only jobs with states matching one of the provided options.
+- `--state/-s`: Output only jobs with states matching one of the provided options.
   Accepts comma separated values of job codes (e.g. 'R') or full names (e.g. RUNNING).
 Case insensitive.
+- `--not-state/-S`: Output only jobs with states not matching any of the provided options.
+  Accepts comma separated values of job codes (e.g. 'R') or full names (e.g. RUNNING).
+Case insensitive.
-- --format: Provide a comma separated list of columns to produce.
+- `--format`: Provide a comma separated list of columns to produce.
 Prefixing the argument with `+` adds the specified values to the defaults.
 Values can be any valid column name to sacct and the custom efficiency values: TimeEff, cpuEff, MemEff.
 Can also optionally set alignment (<, ^, >) and maximum width.